What is Cornea?

 Treatment: on experiencing such symptoms the patient should immediately visit their ophthalmologist to prevent any further damage or scarring to the cornea and once a corneal infection is diagnosed, the doctor will treat it with antibiotics or whatever line of treatment is necessary.

 Infections or immune reactions in the cornea are referred to as “Keratitis”.
-When the infection penetrates to cause breakdown of the intact layers of cornea of eye, it is often referred to as a “CORNEAL ULCER”.
+The term "CORNEAL ULCER" is frequently used to describe an infection that reaches deep enough to cause the intact layers of the cornea to break down.

 These are usually accompanied by loss/reduction of transparency of the cornea, and hence the primary complaint of a patient presenting with central keratitis would be blurring of vision.

-Occasionally, the keratitis (infection of cornea of eye) may heal with the formation of a scar which may cause persistent hazy vision.
+Sometimes, keratitis, or infection of the cornea, heals with the creation of a scar that can lead to ongoing blurry vision.
 Depending on the amount of vision affected, extreme cases may even require a corneal transplant

 2. Corneal dystrophy and degeneration

 These are relatively rare conditions involving the cornea of eye and may affect one or both eyes.
 Often they are idiopathic, meaning have no known cause.
-Typically they cause worsening of vision, and have a tendency to relapse even after they are operated on.
+Even after surgery, they frequently result in visual deterioration and recurrence.

 • Different types and their characteristics